isb-cgc/readthedocs/docs/source/sections/COSMIC.rst

 `documentation <https://cloud.google.com/bigquery/pricing>`_.
 There are two basic types of costs: storage costs and usage costs.
 ISB-CGC is hosting these COSMIC tables in BigQuery and is paying for the storage costs (with support from NCI).
-The size of each COSMIC table is less than 1.5 GB and therefore costs less than $0.25 per year to store.
+The size of each v85 COSMIC dataset is approximately 24 GB and costs less than $3 per year to store once the *long-term storage* discount is applied (90 days after the dataset is initially populated).

 The main costs associated with using BigQuery are the query costs.
 BigQuery is a cloud-based massively parallel analytic engine which can scan terabytes of data in seconds.